 The firm primarily uses fundamental analysis to determine if a security fits in its overall plans.
 This may involve examining companies’ balance sheets, return on equity, historical financial performance overviews and the overall financial and economic environment.
 Technical analysis may also be used.

 Isto Advisors, LLC

-Isto Advisors, LLC is a fee-based firm with 10 financial advisors on staff.
-The firm serves roughly 280 clients and manages more than $344 million in assets.
-Founded in 2016, the firm works with individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.
+Isto Advisors is a fee-based firm with multiple financial advisors on staff.
+The firm works with individuals, high-net-worth individuals, pension and profit sharing plans, charitable organizations and corporations.

 Comprehensive wealth management clients will receive individualized investment advice, while financial planning and consulting clients are given generalized advice.
 A minimum of $500,000 in investable assets is required to subscribe to wealth management services, although this amount is negotiable.

 Isto Advisors was established in 2016.
 The firm’s owners are Fisher Financial Partners, Inc. and FlipSide Consulting, LLC.